AnthonyLeGourrierec/AnthonyLeGourrierec.github.io/_portfolio/esir_gamejam.md

 ---
-layout: single  # Update with your specific layout name
+layout: single
-title: "The last apagnan"
+title: "The Last Apagnan"
-excerpt: "A puzzle card game made with friends during a gamejam organized at our school"
+excerpt: "A puzzle card game made with friends during a game jam organized at our school, and the winning entry of the event!"
 collection: portfolio
-date: 2024-01-01  # Project completion date
-tags: [Tag1, Tag2, Tag3]  # Relevant tags for the project (e.g., Dev, VR, Photography)
-technologies: [Technology1, Technology2, Technology3]  # List of technologies/tools used
-role: "Your Role"  # Your role in the project (e.g., Developer, Photographer, Researcher)
-featured_image: /assets/images/project-title-cover.jpg  # Path to the cover image for the project
+date: 2024-04-07
+tags: [Game Development, Unity, Game Jam, Puzzle, 2.5D]
+technologies: [Unity, FL Studio, Procreate, GitHub, Google Drive]
+role: "Developer"
+image: "/images/apagnan/cover.png"
-hidden: true
+hidden: false
 ---

 ## Overview

-Provide a concise overview of the project, including its main goal and purpose.
-Highlight the context or problem it addresses and the solution you developed.
+**The Last Apagnan** is a game created in 48 hours for the ESIR 2024 Game Jam with the theme "Choose your end."
+It was the **winning game** of the event, showcasing the team’s creativity and technical skills under pressure.

+In this game, you play as a druid in search of the last Apagnan.
+Venturing into the ruins of an ancient civilization, you are armed with a deck of magic cards to help you on your quest.
+The game was a collaborative project between four friends with various skills in development, art, and sound design.

 **Key Skills Demonstrated:**

-- **Skill 1**: Brief explanation of how this skill was applied in the project.
-- **Skill 2**: Brief explanation of how this skill was applied in the project.
-- **Skill 3**: Brief explanation of how this skill was applied in the project.

-**Technologies Used:** Technology1, Technology2, Technology3
+- **Game Development**: Created a fully functional game using Unity within a 48-hour deadline.
+- **Project Management**: Managed the project timeline, organized tasks, and ensured seamless collaboration.
+- **Team Collaboration**: Coordinated with developers, artists, and sound designers to successfully bring the game to life.

+**Technologies Used:** Unity, FL Studio, Procreate, GitHub, Google Drive

 ---